 - Fledgling: Baby eagles that leave the nest and are capable of sustained flight.
 Eaglets usually jump from branch to branch around the nest before they are capable of sustained flight.

-- Juvenile: Young birds that are still in their first plumage.
-The plumage they left the nest in is kept for about six (6) months when juvenile birds begin to molt.
+- Juvenile: Young eagles that are still in their first plumage.
+The plumage they leave the nest in is kept for about six (6) months when juvenile birds begin to molt.

 A group or flock of eagles is called a convocation, congregation, or aerie.

 Female eagles are larger than males, but it’s not as simple as that